RITUALS

 INSTALLATION BIOMATERIALS AT LONDON DESIGN WEEK 2025

-a smell-activating vase, and a pouf of recycled packaging.
-It reframes waste as a sensory, symbolic material with emotional and functional value
+It reframes waste as a sensory, symbolic material with emotional and functional value.

-MATERIALS: Sodium alginate, coffee grounds and water, coffee packaging
+MATERIALS: Sodium alginate, coffee grounds and leftover water

 Coffee is one of the most widely consumed plant-based products across the world, about 2.25 billion cups of coffee are consumed every day worldwide.
 Whether as first drink in the morning, a soothing cup during the day or a final drink after a meal in the evening, coffee is omnipresent in everyday life.
-With countless rituals tied to the daily consumption of coffee, this drink—perhaps more than any other—holds deep significance across cultures, symbolizing community, ritual, and moments of conviviality.
+With countless rituals tied to the daily consumption of coffee, this drink holds deep significance across cultures, symbolizing community, ritual, and moments of conviviality.

 However, coffee also has a significant carbon footprint.
 This is largely due to the land use and water consumption of coffee production, and glo- bal transport from producers to consumers.
 Acknowledging both its value and its environmental cost, we have a responsibility to consume coffee consciously and to rethink its lifecycle, not only as a final product but through the many waste streams its production and consumption generate.